 WHITEPAPER

-For 25 years, I've translated emerging technology into products people actually use — from the first wave of enterprise software to the conversational interfaces that are redefining what software even is.
+For over 20 years, I translated emerging technology into products people actually use — from the first wave of enterprise software to the conversational interfaces that are redefining what software even is.
 AI changes everything about how we do that work.
 This whitepaper is about what I've learned doing it.

 AI tools and workflows drive innovation and velocity